-Whangarei's natural environment is one of the leading reasons why people visit our District and why they choose to move here.
+Whangārei's natural environment is one of the leading reasons people visit our District and why they choose to move here.
 Māori have a special connection with Papatūānuku (earth mother) and natural resources.
-This is expressed in their relationship with the natural environment, narratives, and tikanga.
-Tangata whenua (people of the land) have a deep relationship with the place through their birth and their ancestors' birth places.
+This is expressed in their relationship with the natural environment, narratives and tikanga.
+Tangata whenua (people of the land) have a deep relationship with the place through their birthplace and their ancestors' birth places.
 The Māori world view and relationship with the natural environment informs their own values and principles.
-The concept of tūrangawaewae - a place to stand, is very important and traditionally expressed through people's relationship with particular places, such as a mountain, a river and other important sites.
+The concept of tūrangawaewae - a place to stand is very important and is traditionally expressed through people's relationship with particular places, such as a mountain, a river and other important sites.
 This cultural heritage informs and strengthens our connection to the natural environment and shapes our sense of place.
 The environment has value in itself.
-It is the source of food, water, shelter, and has cultural and spiritual value significant to Māori and all people.
-Māori with ancestral ties to the District are 'Kaitiaki' of the environment and we need to assist them to fulfil their role as Kaitiaki, and ourselves be stewards of the environment.
+It is the source of food, water and shelter, and has cultural and spiritual value to Māori and all people.
+Māori with ancestral ties to the District are 'Kaitiaki' of the environment and we need to assist them to fulfil their role as Kaitiaki, and ourselves to be stewards of the environment.
 Our natural environment is diverse and distinctive.
-It is comprised of landforms, the coast, rivers and wetlands, the Whangārei Harbour, vegetation including indigenous bush, countryside, pastural farmland and built up areas.
+It comprises landforms, the coast, rivers and wetlands, the Whangarei Harbour, vegetation including indigenous bush, countryside, pastural farmland and built up areas.

 Our unique geography and landscape features shape our settlement pattern and development.
 This influences where our housing, commercial and industrial activities, roads and infrastructure have been located and how we move in our District.
-Whangārei City is nestled between the Pukenui Forest and Parihaka, and at the meeting point of the the Pukenui Forest and Parihaka, and at the meeting point of the Hātea River and the Whangārei Harbour.
+Whangārei City is nestled between the Pukenui Forest and Parihaka, and at the meeting point of the Hātea River and the Whangārei Harbour.
 Our location provides a dramatic backdrop to Whangārei City and uniquely defines it.